What is a Commercial Use Authorization?

 What are the general criteria for the issuance of a CUA?

 The authorization is issued to a qualified operator to permit the provision of appropriate commercial services to park area visitors.
 A qualified operator is an organization that the superintendent determines has the ability to satisfactorily provide visitor services and carry out the terms of the CUA.
+All requested CUAs must meet the designation of appropriate for the NPS site.
+Any application that is determined not to meet the appropriate designation will be denied.

 The holder must agree to comply with all of the general and specific conditions described in the CUA conditions.
 You should familiarize yourself with these documents before applying for a CUA.